 Our client’s Australian executive team had embarked on a strategy to broaden business improvement activity across the organisation.
 The program included a key initiative to stabilise the end-to-end mine to mill process.

-Through a series of workshops to assess the current departmental plans and site objectives, the project team ascertained which activities were critical to ensuring that the financial year budgets could be met.
+Through a series of workshops to assess the current departmental plans and site objectives, the project team ascertained which improvement activities were critical to ensuring the site could meet the current fiscal year budgets.

-Through the application of Quick Change Over (QCO) methodology, the inspection process was analysed with the support of the production crews.
-Several opportunities for improvement were identified, which, once implemented and formalised into a standard procedure, resulted in a consistent inspection process being performed by all crews in a significantly reduced duration.
+The project team analysed the inspection process using the Quick Changeover (QCO) methodology with the support of the production crews.
+This activity identified several opportunities for improvement.
+These improvements were implemented and formalised into standard procedures resulting in a consistent inspection process that all crews could perform in a significantly reduced duration.

-- Several safety concerns were also eliminated through the standardisation of safer working practices
+- Several safety concerns eliminated through the standardisation of safer working practices